AP Sources: Carson Wentz hasn't been ruled out for next game

-PHILADELPHIA (AP) - Two people familiar with Carson Wentz's back injury tell The Associated Press the quarterback hasn't been ruled out for Philadelphia's game at the Los Angeles Rams on Sunday.
+PHILADELPHIA (AP) - Carson Wentz is sidelined with a back injury, but two people familiar with the situation tell The Associated Press the Eagles quarterback hasn't been ruled out for Philadelphia's game at the Los Angeles Rams on Sunday.

-Both people spoke on condition of anonymity Wednesday because the team hasn't made any definitive determination.
+Both people spoke on condition of anonymity Wednesday because the team hasn't made any definitive determination, pending further evaluation and testing.

 "Carson has a little bit of back soreness, a little tightness, so we're going to rest him today, continue to evaluate him and make sure he's good," Eagles coach Doug Pederson said.
 "Sometimes he just gets a little sore, a little tight.
 Just going to rest him today and evaluate him further."